 They are larger than the tawny-brown mourning doves that are native to the US and protected by state and federal regulations.

-Common problems associated woth pigeons include: waste build-up – which can carry numeous diseases harmful to humans, nesting on homes and buildings, and noise.
+Common problems associated with pigeons include waste build-up – which can carry numerous diseases harmful to humans, nesting on homes and buildings, and noise.
 They also carry mites.
 The mites will feed off the birds, but once the birds leave the mites can move inside.

 These birds are protected by the Migratory Bird Treaty Act and once eggs are laid, or babies are in the nest, the nest cannot be disturbed until the babies have left.

-Barn Swallows build mud nests as well, but they are cup shaped and not fully enclosed.
+Barn Swallows build mud nests as well, but they are cup-shaped and not fully enclosed.
 These nests are often built in protected areas around homes, apartments, or commercial buildings.
-They can cause just as much damage to that of the cliff swallow with thier feces and mud.
+They can cause just as much damage to that of the cliff swallow with their feces and mud.

-These birds are prtected by state and federal regulations.
+These birds are protected by state and federal regulations.

 These birds are mostly migratory.
 The males arrive in early spring to establish their territory and then begin drumming to attract a female.
 Drumming is when the bird repeatedly pecks on a surface – usually metal – to attract a mate.

-The biggest problems associated with the flicker are typically due to drumming, or from the bird pecking holes in the side of a house or building in order to nest.
-These issue can usually be mitigated with deterents that keep the birds from landing.
+The biggest problems associated with the flicker are typically due to drumming, or from the bird pecking holes in the side of a house or building to nest.
+These issues can usually be mitigated with deterrents that keep the birds from landing.